solankidiveshjain/pulsepilot-frontend/README.md

 ### Performance Guidelines

-- Use memoization (React.memo, useMemo, useCallback) to minimize re-renders
-- Implement code splitting with dynamic imports for routes and large components
-- Use Next.js Image component for all images to ensure proper optimization
-- Implement virtualization for long lists using react-window (not react-virtualized)
+Use memoization (React.memo, useMemo, useCallback) to minimize re-renders Implement code splitting with dynamic imports for routes and large components Use Next.js Image component for all images to ensure proper optimization Implement virtualization for long lists using react-window (not react-virtualized) Implement proper loading states and skeleton screens during data fetching
-- Use bundle analyzer to monitor bundle size: `npm run analyze`
-- Implement proper loading states and skeleton screens during data fetching

 ### State Management